This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

 The inactivated polio vaccine (IPV) is an injection given to help prevent polio.
 Polio is a disease caused by a virus.
 The virus damages your brain and spinal cord.
 This can lead to paralysis or death.
-The virus is spread through direct contact, or you can inhale it.
+The virus is usually spread through direct contact.
 The IPV is often combined with other vaccines.

 Call 911 for any of the following: